 - What are the pros and cons of each door type?

 There are many different materials for doors in your home, however for large doors such as sliding doors and bifolds, aluminium is the preferred choice.
 Aluminium enables slimmer doors with no loss of strength or structural integrity.
 For French doors, aluminium again enables bigger doors removing the need to reduced doors with side panels and top panels in larger openings.
+Whether you’re comparing sliding doors, bifolding doors and even our steel-look range, you’ll find aluminium always provides the better and slimmer product.

 What type of doors offer the best views?

 The latest trend in home renovations and extensions is maximising light and maximising the view.
 With this in mind, it is common to see modern extensions featuring large glazed areas on one or more sides.
 Often doors combine with a lantern roof or skylights to bring even more light into the home.
 Doors can also play a part in how much light they let into your home and the views provided.
+So when comparing sliding doors with other types of patio doors here are some general points:

 - French doors are typically just two doors.
 Some French doors can accommodate structural openings of 2.4m x2.4m without side or top panels.
 This is typically the biggest size possible with French Doors.
 You can design your doors to open in or out.
 Low thresholds are also available.